UnNetHack/UnNetHack/win/curses/Readme.txt

 then follow the instructions in sys/winnt/Install.nt with the following
 changes:

+ * Patch the NetHack source code with an appropriate Windows patch utility
+ * Download and install SDL and PDCurses-SDL, or download winlibs.zip from the same place you got the curses interface patch, and unzip it into the root NetHack source directory
  * After running nhsetup, manually copy the file cursmake.gcc to the src/ subdirectory
  * Instead of typing "mingw32-make -f Makefile.gcc install" you will